benkehoe/aws-assume-role-lib/README.md

 If, for some reason, you have an explicit region set on the parent, and want the child to have implicit region config, pass `region_name=False`.

 By default, `assume_role()` checks if the parameters are invalid.
-Without this validation, errors for these issues are more confusingly raised when the child session is first used to make an API call (boto3 does make the call to retrieve credentials until they are needed).
+Without this validation, errors for these issues are more confusingly raised when the child session is first used to make an API call (boto3 doesn't make the call to retrieve credentials until they are needed).
 However, this incurs a small time penalty, so parameter validation can be disabled by passing `validate=False`.

 If any new arguments are added to `AssumeRole` in the future, they can be passed in via the `additional_kwargs` argument.